Hello! Welcome to Wine Travelista.

 New World

 And let’s not forget about Oregon.
-The Willamette Valley is famous for its intense Pinots with a flavor profile reminiscent of Coca-Cola.
+The Willamette Valley wine region is famous for its intense Pinots with a flavor profile reminiscent of Coca-Cola.
 But I’m sorry to tell you that, unlike the beloved soft drink, you won’t find Pinot in Oregon’s vending machines.

 New Zealand’s Central Otago region is known for full-bodied and juicy versions of this vino.
 And down under, it does best in Australia’s cool to moderate sites like Yarra Valley, Mornington Peninsula, and Tasmania.